Choose Flint Cooper’s team of mesothelioma attorneys to listen to your unique story, and provide meaningful benefits for you and your family.

 How Do I Know the Cause of My Mesothelioma?

 Discovering the cause of your mesothelioma can be quite difficult, especially for the untrained eye.
 In many cases, people with this rare cancer do not even know that they were exposed to asbestos, creating a challenging path for them to discover the source.
-Further complicating the matter, asbestos often takes years or even decades to infect someone and cause mesothelioma.
+Further complicating the matter, asbestos often takes years or even decades to affect someone and cause mesothelioma.
 With such a great distance between the cause (asbestos exposure) and the effect (mesothelioma), it can be quite challenging to connect the two without trained help.

 Discovering the cause of your mesothelioma may require calling on a knowledgeable and experienced legal team to help you uncover evidence.
 At Flint Cooper, we understand that finding the cause of your mesothelioma can give you peace of mind and clarity.
 If you know where your mesothelioma came from, you might be better able to come to terms with your illness and begin to better understand and evaluate your legal options.
 Our team leverages our expansive resources to help people search for the cause of their cancer and to hold responsible parties accountable.
 No one should have to suffer or watch someone they love suffer the debilitating effects of mesothelioma.